 6.3 Use non-breaking spaces and dashes when necessary.

 6.4 Geographical names should be checked according to international standards.

-6.5 Terms and complex words should be checked according to the newest academic dictionaries.
+6.5 Spelling of terms and complex words should be checked according to the newest academic dictionaries.
 In case of rare, specific terms, please refer to leading periodicals in the topic.

 7.1 Equations appear in plain print and are indented from the left margin.
-Use of Microsoft Word built-in formula editor is recommended.
+Microsoft Word built-in formula editor is recommended for complex formulae.

 7.2 Hyphenation of equations are not recommended.

 8.2 Tables are numbered in the order of their appearance in the text.

 8.4 All dimensions are given in the stub and heading of the table.